-In 2019 and 2020, information was no longer provided by the IPA to detained applicants, i.e. all applicants who entered Malta irregularly.
+Since 2019, information is no longer provided by the IPA to detained applicants, i.e. all applicants who entered Malta irregularly.
 The only information provided to applicants in detention was delivered by UNHCR Malta, which visits detention centres regularly, and by NGOs on a case-by-case basis.
-When applicants are registered and interviewed by EASO operating on behalf of the IPA, they do receive information about the asylum procedure and are given a leaflet.
-However, this appointment usually happens months after their arrival.
+When applicants are registered and interviewed by EASO operating on behalf of the IPA, they do receive information about the asylum procedure and are given a leaflet on the Dublin procedure.
+However, this appointment can happen months after their arrival.

-Moreover, both NGOs and UNHCR were denied access to detention for several months in 2020 due to the COVID-19 pandemic, leaving hundreds of asylum-seekers with no information or assistance.
+Moreover, both NGOs and UNHCR were denied access to detention for several months in 2020 and 2021 due to the COVID-19 pandemic, leaving hundreds of asylum-seekers with no information or assistance.
+Visits from NGOs resumed in May 2021, albeit strictly limited to pre-identified individuals that have to be seen in a boardroom.
+As such, living quarters are not visited anymore by NGOs and individuals that lawyers do not know about can go through their entire procedure without receiving any information on it.

 Information provided to persons who are not detained is also a concern as the asylum system is not structured for asylum seekers arriving regularly and, therefore, those who are not taken to the IRC within a controlled environment.
 There is no systematic and structured way to provide comprehensive information to asylum seekers outside detention.
 They only receive basic information about the asylum procedure but not about their rights regarding reception.
 For example, they do not have access to information about access to healthcare or education, while asylum seekers in detention see their basic needs covered.